Careers and job vacancies

 Based in Wellington

-We’re looking for a team-player who is also a self-starter and confident interacting with a range of stakeholders from local and national Government officials to iwi and the general public.
-We need someone who appreciates the value of accuracy, and process, but who also enjoys innovative thinking and problem solving.
+We’re looking for a team-player who is also a self-starter and confident interacting with a range of individuals, institutions, agencies and authorities.
+We need someone who appreciates the value of accuracy, processes and reporting, but who also enjoys innovative thinking and problem solving.

-We’d love to hear from you if you are:
+We’d love to hear from you if you:

 In return you will gain:

-This is a rare opportunity to join a high performing team.
-To be successful you must be self-motivated, enthusiastic, and a great communicator who is fascinated by history and understands its value.
-If you want to work with an organisation that is committed to growing its people in a friendly and collaborative atmosphere, we would like to hear from you!
+This is a rare opportunity to join a high-performing team in a stimulating environment.
+If you want to work in a friendly and collaborative atmosphere, we would like to hear from you!

 How to apply